marianofino/rt-lorawan-simulation/README.md

 ## Instalation instructions

-1. Open a terminal and navigate to the `./ns-3` directory
+1. After installing and configuring the LoRaWAN module, open a terminal and navigate to the NS3 directory

 2. Execute: